roxytheman/FileMaker_AddOns/jsonViewer/README.md

 ## loadJSONViewer

 Loads JSON Viewing tool into a webviewer object.
 Pass the JSON array in a variable or text field.
-Set optional background colour to match UI.  **Note**: ONLY FOR FILEMAKER 22+
+Set optional background colour to match UI.  **Note**: REQUIRES FILEMAKER 22+

 ### Script parameter array example